uhlerlab/image2reg/README.md

 ### 5. Mapping gene perturbation to regulatory gene embeddings

 Finally, the code required to assess the alignment of the inferred regulatory gene and perturbation gene embeddings in the described leave-one-targe-out evaluation setup including the associated meta-analyses are available in the notebook ```notebooks/translation/mapping/translational_mapping_loto_gridsearch.ipynb```.

 ---

+## Application of the pipeline to user-specific data

+Our method is broadly applicable and provides a general framework to link cell images and gene regulation in genetic perturbation screens.
+However, the pipeline must be adjusted depending on the input data.
+The previously described set up as well as the selection of all hyperparameters including sizes of the cell images, architecture of the neural networks and so on should be tuned to the specific use case.
+The code provided in this repository including the notebooks in addition to the above description of the reproduction of the results presented in our paper should provide a general construct for such analyses, despite the fact that individual hyperparamters need to be selected by the user in dependence on the data.

+---